 I hope all is well with you all.
-Ireland is renowned for many things, not least it’s long list of craft traditions.
-World class crystal production definitely ranks high on that varied list.
-At The Irish Store, Irish crystal its one of our most popular gifts from Ireland and it’s easy to see why.
-A beautiful crystal gift is the perfect way to mark those special occasions in a truly memorable way.
+Ireland is renowned for many things, not least its long list of craft traditions.
+World-class crystal production definitely ranks high on that varied list.
+At The Irish Store, Irish crystal is one of our most popular Irish gifts from Ireland and it’s easy to see why.
+A beautiful crystal gift is a perfect way to mark those special occasions in a truly memorable way.
 Gifts to be cherished and passed down the generations.
 So let’s go back in time and find out where the story of Irish crystal began.

 Irish Crystal; A Brief History

 The history of Irish Crystal goes back to the late 17th century.
 George Ravenscroft started the tradition in 1676.
 The glassmaker added lead oxide to the silicates that make up molten glass.
 The process achieved a softness which allowed the glass to be blown and carved while remaining hard and clear as it cooled.
 The first crystal factory in Ireland opened in county Tyrone in 1771.